sandboxie-plus/sandboxie-docs/Content/BlockFakeInput.md

 # Block Fake Input

-**This feature is no longer supported in SBIE v4 and up.**
+**This feature was removed in SBIE version 4 and up.
+It is no longer available.**

-_BlockFakeInput_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It specifies whether Sandboxie will allow sandboxed programs to manufacture fake keyboard input and send it to windows of applications running outside that sandbox.
+_BlockFakeInput_ was a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
+It specified whether Sandboxie should allow sandboxed programs to manufacture fake keyboard input and send it to windows of applications running outside that sandbox.

 Usage: